Dew point: Simple approximation

-There is also a very simple approximation that allows conversion between the dew point, temperature, and relative humidity.
+There is also a simple approximation that allows conversion between the dew point, temperature, and relative humidity.
 This approach is accurate to within about ±1 °C as long as the relative humidity is above 50%:

 This can be expressed as a simple rule of thumb:

 For every 1 °C difference in the dew point and dry bulb temperatures, the relative humidity decreases by 5%, starting with RH = 100% when the dew point equals the dry bulb temperature.

 The derivation of this approach, a discussion of its accuracy, comparisons to other approximations, and more information on the history and applications of the dew point, can be found in an article published in the Bulletin of the American Meteorological Society.